 Just as there are foods that can raise your good cholesterol, there are also those that can push up the bad cholesterol (LDL) you want to keep low.
 Eating too much of these can make it harder for your heart to stay healthy.

 Foods high in saturated fats, like red meat, butter, and cheese, are the main culprits.
-Also, processed snacks, sweets, and fast food, which have a lot of trans fats, can increase the bad cholesterol.
+Processed snacks, sweets, and fast food, which contain a lot of trans fats, can also increase bad cholesterol.
+A simple swap that actually works: replace butter with a good extra virgin olive oil for cooking.
+The monounsaturated fat profile does the opposite of what butter does to your LDL.

 It’s okay to enjoy these foods once in a while, but try not to make them a big part of what you eat every day.
-And when you do eat them, keeping the portions small is a smart move.
+When you do eat them, keeping the portions small is a smart move.

 The Role of Exercise in Managing Cholesterol

-Just like eating the right foods is important for managing cholesterol, getting regular exercise is another key piece of the puzzle.
+Just as eating the right foods is important for managing cholesterol, getting regular exercise is another key piece of the puzzle.
 Think of exercise as your heart’s best friend.
-It works in two fantastic ways to help your heart.
+It works in two powerful ways to help your heart.

 First, exercise can actually lower your “bad” cholesterol (LDL) levels.
 It’s like turning down the volume on the things that can damage your heart.
-At the same time, it can turn up the “good” cholesterol (HDL), which helps protect your heart by cleaning up those bad guys.
+At the same time, it can raise your “good” cholesterol (HDL), which helps protect your heart by clearing out the harmful buildup.

 You don’t have to run a marathon to make a difference, either.
-Simple things like walking, biking, paddleboarding, or even playing your favorite sport for 30 minutes a day can make a big impact.
+Simple activities like walking, biking, paddleboarding, or even playing your favorite sport for 30 minutes a day can make a big impact.
 It’s all about finding something you enjoy and sticking with it.
-Plus, you’ll feel better and have more energy, which is a great bonus.
+You’ll also feel better and have more energy, which is a great bonus.

 Monitoring Your Cholesterol Levels

-But, if your scores aren’t where they should be, or if you have other risks for heart disease, your doctor might want to check your cholesterol more often.
+If your scores aren’t where they should be, or if you have other risk factors for heart disease, your doctor might want to check your cholesterol more often.
 Keeping an eye on these numbers helps you make smart choices for your heart’s health.